Craig Kupp: Dallas Cowboys

 On November 7, 1991, Kupp was claimed off waivers by the Dallas Cowboys.
 After starter Troy Aikman suffered a knee injury in the twelfth game against the Washington Redskins, Kupp ascended from third-string to backup quarterback behind Steve Beuerlein.

 In 1992, Kupp was one of three Cowboys players to be allocated to the World League of American Football.
 He spent the first six weeks of the season with the San Antonio Riders, having scant action, before being acquired by the Montreal Machine, where he spent the remainder of the season as a backup.
 He made 11-of-27 completions for 138 yards, one touchdown and 4 interceptions.
 He was released by the Cowboys on August 31.

 Personal life

 Kupp's father, Jake, was a guard in the NFL for the New Orleans Saints and the Dallas Cowboys.
-His son, Cooper, is a wide receiver for the Seattle Seahawks and his other son Ketner was formerly a linebacker for the Los Angeles Rams.
+His elder son, Cooper, is a wide receiver for the Seattle Seahawks while his younger son Ketner is a former linebacker for the Los Angeles Rams.
 Cooper won the Walter Payton Award in 2015 and owns nearly every major career FCS receiving record.